koljapluemer/situation-based-language-learning/src/backend/API.md

 ### Update

 ```
-PATCH /situations/:id?nativeLanguages=eng
+PATCH /situations/:id
 ```

-Where `:id` is the situation identifier (e.g., `greeting-basic`).
+Where `:id` is the situation id (cuid or seed-defined).

 - Request body uses `situationUpdateSchema` (partial updates).
 - Providing `challengesOfExpressionIds` or `challengesOfUnderstandingTextIds` replaces the entire gloss ID array for that challenge type.
-- The `nativeLanguages` query parameter controls gloss filtering in the response DTO (same as GET).

 ### Delete